promised-ai/redpoll-website/content/blog/introducing-lace/index.md

 ## Row/Record similarity

 We can also ask which records (rows) are similar in terms of model space.
 This frees us from having to come up with a distance metric that works well for mixed data types and missing data.
 It also provides more nuanced information that just looking at the values.
-To make this a bit more inuitive, we'll switch to an animals example, since people generally have a better sense of what makes animals similar than they do what makes satellites similar.
+To make this a bit more inuitive, we'll switch to an animals example, since people generally have a better sense of what makes animals similar.

 ```python
 from lace.examples import Animals